tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 When connecting to a storage node, the client will take the following steps to gain confidence it has reached the intended peer:

-* It will perform the usual cryptographic verification of the certificate presented by the storage server (that is, that the certificate itself is well-formed and that the signature it carries is valid.
+* It will perform the usual cryptographic verification of the certificate presented by the storage server.
+  That is,
+  it will check that the certificate itself is well-formed, that it is currently valid [#]_, and that the signature it carries is valid.
-* It will compare the SPKI hashof the certificate to the expected value.
+* It will compare the SPKI hash of the certificate to the expected value.
   The specifics of the comparison are the same as for the comparison specified by `RFC 7469`_ with "sha256" [#]_.

 To further clarify, consider this example.